Goliaten/foxhole_stockpile_scanner/README.md

 ## Downloading
 To clone the project using CLI use `git clone --recurse-submodules https://github.com/Goliaten/foxhole_stockpile_scanner`.

-If downloading the project directly, you'll also have to download the [submodule](https://github.com/Goliaten/fir_stockpile_scanner/tree/main), and put it in the `fir_stockpile_scanner` directory.
+If downloading the project directly, you'll also have to use `git submodule update fir_stockpile_scanner` or manually download the [submodule](https://github.com/Goliaten/fir_stockpile_scanner/tree/main), and put it in the `fir_stockpile_scanner` directory.

 Packaged releases are planned.